lukaspj/VIA-Kubernetes-Introduction/content/guide/containers/index.md

 date: 2022-04-21T12:25:57+02:00
 draft: false
 weight: 7
+summary: |
+    A container is an "isolated process", it's easiest to just think of it as a VM.
+The benefits of containers is that you have a self-contained run-time environment that describes how to run your application.
 ---

 A container is an "isolated process", it's easiest to just think of it